enextus/cise-sim/cise-emulator-domain/README.md

 # Nice to have
 * toggles in the config in order to select what to override
 * toggles in the config in order to exclude the signing of the message
+* modify the cise-models to use LocalDateTime instead of XMLGregorianCalendar